How do I get involved?

 Why was “Nothing More” the chosen song for Concert Across America 2017?

-Last year many of our participants suggested that each event sing the same song as a show of unity.
-The band “The Alternate Routes” has given us permission to use their song “Nothing More” as part of the Concert Across America 2017, as long as it is not politicized.
+Last year each event sang the same song as a show of unity.
+The band “The Alternate Routes” gave us permission to use their song “Nothing More” as part of the Concert Across America 2017, as long as it is not politicized.

 Lyrics and sheet music to the song are available on the Alternate Routes site.